abduh3131/Data_FinalProject/README.md

 ## Installation & Run

--Download the files in the repository
+-Download the files in the repository.

--Ensure your Apache and MySql is running
+-Ensure your Apache and MySql is running.

--Open localhost and the folder in which the files are stored in
+-Open localhost and the folder in which the files are stored in.